danmasta/lo/docs/docs/about.md

 import { addTypes } from 'lo';
 import { io } from 'lo/types/io';

-addTypes(io); // adds server/IO handle types
+addTypes(io); // add server/IO handle types
 ```

 The optional groups are regular importable modules, so applications can pull in only the types (and underlying platform imports) they actually want.

 ## Unified iteration

-Because every type descriptor already records whether a value is a collection, has `forEach`, is iterable, or is async-iterable, Lo can offer a single iteration interface that spans *every* type instead of just a pile of type-specific loops.
+Because every type descriptor already defines whether a value is a collection, has `forEach`, is iterable, or async-iterable, Lo can offer a single iteration interface that spans *every* type instead of just a couple type-specific loops.

-The same functions (`each`, `map`, `filter`, `reduce`, `find`, `some`, `every`, `flatMap`, and more), operate on arrays, plain objects, `Map`s, `Set`s, typed arrays, generators, and even single non-collection values, dispatching on the nominal type rather than probing the value.
+The same functions (`each`, `map`, `filter`, `reduce`, `find`, `some`, `every`, `flatMap`, and more), operate on arrays, plain objects, `Map`, `Set`, typed arrays, generators, and even single non-collection values, dispatching on the nominal type rather than probing the value.
 Early termination is uniform as well: return the `BREAK` symbol from any callback to cancel iteration.

-Most importantly, the same functions support **sync and async** transparently.
+Most importantly, the same iteration functions support **sync and async** transparently.
 Lo inspects both the input and the callback, and if the value is an async iterable or the callback is an async function, iteration switches to an awaited path and returns a promise; otherwise it stays fully synchronous.
 You call `map(x, fn)` once, and it does the right thing whether `x` is an array or an async generator, and whether `fn` is sync or `async`.

 Every iteration operation also comes with a `NotNil` variant (`mapNotNil`, `eachNotNil`, `filterNotNil`, etc), that skips `null` and `undefined` entries and return values, a common need that otherwise litters applications with nil guards.